alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 Hiring.
 It's the single most important thing I do for any organization.
 I was hired for this job, and now I will hire others to work with me.
 I'd like to talk (not so) breifly about how I evaluate candidates, start to finish.
 Some of this is really only applicable to those who work in software: PM's, Devs, and Test, however other bits I feel are universal across all industries.

+### Caveat 1

-There is a caveat to this post: Right now, it's very difficult to find talented engineers in Seattle.
+Right now, it's very difficult to find talented engineers in Seattle.
 There are a lot of funded companies doing interesting things, and so good developers have a pick of opportunities.
 If for some reason, you believe you are a good developer but aren't finding success, then I ask you to consider what I'm going to tell you, because it's probably going to make a difference in finding a job.

+### Caveat 2

+If you've gone through this process, and were not extended an offer, all it really means was that you weren't the right fit for our engineering position.
+I've been rejected for one opportunity, hired for others and have found success.
+It isn't necessarily about winning here, it's about taking shots.

 ### Software vs !Softare